4 Tips for Understanding and Navigating the Teen Years

 Parenting Teens Isn’t Always Easy.

-Here at Defend Innocence, we get to hear a lot about the challenges that parents face.
+Here at Saprea, we get to hear a lot about the challenges that parents face.
 Here’s a story that John, father of seven, shared with us.

 When my daughter was just a bug, her buoyancy and brightness lit up our lives like a disco ball.
 She both sparkled and loved all things sparkly.
 Ironically, and to our delight, she couldn’t pronounce “sparkles.”
 Instead, this word endearingly came out, “par-sa-lickies.”